Bengal zamindars' descendants try to maintain tradition through Durga Puja | Entertainment

 ''The lion in Boro Taraf puja has a horse-like face, which is the traditional Vaishnava way of depicting the animal.
 The lion was more of a legendary animal in eastern India till the British came with their zoos.
 The one depicted in the Choto Taraf puja, however, is more realistic and it is based on the British emblem lion,'' she said.

-Some 25 km from the palace, across the Hooghly, is the town of Uttarpara, which boats of some of Bengal's older pujas.
+Some 25 km from the palace, across the Hooghly, is the town of Uttarpara, which boasts of some of Bengal's older pujas.

 Ram Nidhi Chattopodhyay, who married into the family of Zamindar Sabarna Roy Chowdhury, whose estates were once spread over much of Kolkata and its nearby districts, received a large estate in Uttarapara as dowry.